Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Sea of Genes

 \subsection{Hardware and Implementation}

-For Sea of Genes we decided to use an interactive touch table, which have been show to encourage collaboration and attract attention ~\cite{hornecker2008don,jacucci2010worlds}.
-A feature of the museum context is the ability to support social experiences \cite{falk2000learning}.
-Hinrichs et al.s \cite{hinrichs2008emdialog} findings suggest that using a large interactive display gives the visualization a presence within an exhibition.
-These displays allow people from afar to enjoy and participate and decide whether to engage further.
-In our previous project we used the Multitaction object-tracking table \cite{JMa2012}.
-This table worked well in attracting and engaging visitors with the visualization.
-To take advantage of the social context of the museum we used a larger 3M 65 touch-table as our exhibit display.
-With this exhibit we wanted to use a larger display as well as leverage 4k resolution.
-It is large enough to accommodate either 6 users interacting all around it or 3 users from one side.
+For \textit{Sea of Genes} we decided to use an interactive touch table, which has been shown to encourage collaboration and attract attention~\cite{hornecker2008don,rogerCollab2004,potvin2012comparing}.
+A feature of the museum context is the ability to support social experiences~\cite{falk2000learning}.
+Hinrichs et al.'s \cite{hinrichs2008emdialog} findings suggest using a large interactive display gives the visualization a presence within an exhibition.
+These displays allow people to enjoy and participate from a distance and decide whether to engage further.
+In our previous project we used the Multitaction object-tracking table \cite{JMa2012}, which attracted and engaged visitors with the visualization.
+We took advantage of the social context of the museum by using a larger 3M 65'' touch-table at 4k resolution as our exhibit display to accommodate either 6 visitors interacting all around it or 3 visitors from one side.

-To support our iterative development cycle Sea of Genes is web-based and written in ECMAScript 6, JavaScript 6.
-We used JavaScript to develop our exhibit as it is lightweight and is great for quick and rapid prototyping.
-The exhibit has a configuration file that can be modified by museum staff, allowing them to control a number of parameters such as the number of microbes and length of time for the 24hour period to cycle.
-Since the exhibit is written in a web-based language it can be deployed on any platform.
+To support an iterative development cycle, \textit{Sea of Genes} is web-based and written in ECMAScript 6, JavaScript 6.
+JavaScript is lightweight and is suited for rapid prototyping.
+Each microbe had its own custom sprite and a set of animated behaviors derived from their transcripts.
+The transcripts were functionally annotated, and patterns of sequential function were grouped into high level categories (e.g., genes involved in preparing a cell to divide, then genes involved in the actual division).
+The time of expression for each transcript was determined by the time of day the sample was collected and the normalized amount of transcript in the sample.
+Details on the visualization process are expanded upon in Section 5.
+We provided a configuration file the museum staff can edit, allowing them to modify parameters such as the number of microbes and length of time for the 24hour period to cycle.
+To package for distribution we used the open source software Electron by github.io~\cite{Electron}.
 For our own development we deployed the exhibit on OSX architecture.
-To package for distribution we used the open source software Electron by github.io~\cite{Electron}.